d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 On the other hand,
 the existing supervised model is specifically customized for a given task.
-Leveraging different best models for different tasks at that time, adding ELMo improved the state of the art across $6$ NLP tasks: sentiment analysis, natural language inference, semantic role labeling, coreference resolution, named entity recognition, and question answering.
+Leveraging different best models for different tasks at that time, adding ELMo improved the state of the art across 6 natural language processing tasks: sentiment analysis, natural language inference, semantic role labeling, coreference resolution, named entity recognition, and question answering.